-Award-winning local photographer and educator Frank T. Smith will lead the Saucon Valley Conservancy’s sixth annual Barn Photo Workshop on Saturday, May 20 from 9 a.m. to 1 p.m.
-The workshop is open to photographers of all skill levels.
-It will focus on the techniques for photographing beautiful historic barns and other interesting local structures.
+Award-winning local photographer and educator Frank T. Smith will led the Saucon Valley Conservancy’s sixth annual Barn Photo Workshop on Saturday, May 20th.
+The workshop was open to photographers of all skill levels.
+It focused on the techniques for photographing beautiful historic barns and other interesting local structures.

-Participants will meet at the Heller Homestead at 9:00 a.m. for a brief presentation by Frank.
-The field portion of the workshop will include photography at the historic Heller Homestead and a tour of several visually interesting barns in the area where techniques from the workshop can be put into practice.
-Frank will accompany the photographers and provide personal instruction, insights and feedback at the barn sites.
+Participants met at the Heller Homestead at 9:00 a.m. for a brief presentation by Frank.
+The field portion of the workshop included photography at the historic Heller Homestead and a tour of several visually interesting barns in the area where techniques from the workshop could be put into practice.
+Frank accompanied the photographers and provided personal instruction, insights and feedback at the barn sites.

-Photographers who participate in the workshop will be invited to exhibit selected photographs taken at the workshop during the Saucon Valley Conservancy’s Barn Tour on September 9.
-The exhibition will be held in the Gallery at the Heller Homestead.
-Details about submitting photos for the juried exhibition will be provided during the workshop.
+Photographers who participated in the workshop were invited to exhibit selected photographs taken at the workshop during the Saucon Valley Conservancy’s Barn Tour on September 9.
+The exhibition was held in the Gallery at the Heller Homestead.

 About Barn Photo Workshop Leader Frank T. Smith